A WORLD OUTSIDE

 “Twenty years from now you will be more disappointed by the things that you didn't do than by the ones you did do.
 So throw off the bowlines.
 Sail away from the safe harbour.
 Catch the trade winds in your sails.
 Explore.
 Dream.
 Discover.” - MARK TWAIN

-Probably greatest satisfaction we can find is in serving others.
+Probably the greatest satisfaction we can find is in serving others.
 This principle is embedded in everything we do and our expectation is that boys will develop at the College a sense of humility and consideration for other people.

 A wide range of opportunities exist within the College to encourage boys to directly involve themselves in service to the College and beyond.
 From donating blood to building projects in rural communities it is intentional that we connect the boys directly with the needs on the ground.